kamatsuoka/goodtags/README.md

 After joining [Fog City Singers](https://www.fogcitysingers.com) in 2018 as a new barbershopper, I noticed that a lot of the younger members pulled out their phones at afterglows to look at tags on an app.
-As it turned out, that app had been created year ago by another FCS member, who — like me — was a professional software engineer, but not an app developer.
+As it turned out, that app had been created years ago by another FCS member, who — like me — was a professional software engineer, but not an app developer.
 That app had some real usability challenges, and in my hubris I felt sure I could develop something better, as a way of expressing my love and gratitude for the barbershop community.

 Building goodtags turned out to be a much bigger project than I expected: learning to use javascript, typescript, react, react native, react navigation, redux, xcode, android studio, ios simulators, android emulators, and so on -- all for the first time.
 But after spending hundreds of hours learning this whole stack, wrangling countless obscure bugs related to this or that open source library, and — most frustratingly — working my way through the minotaur's maze that is the apple app store bureaucracy, I managed to release a first version just before International in 2019.
 I had a T-shirt made to commemorate the occasion and wore it in Salt Lake City.

 To be honest, the overall development experience was a mixed one.
 It started out as a labor of love.
 But the software stack was immature in many